 Agencies reporting on Mabel Andrews can’t seem to agree about the information in her case.
-Some say she was 16 when she went missing from Orlando, Florida in 1976, while another claims she was 17.
-Additionally, court documents reportedly state that the teen’s brother, Tommie Lee Andrews, told authorities that Mabel disappeared on Christmas Eve in 1974 when she was 14-years-old, and her name is spelled “Mable.”
-With so much confusion about an age or missing person date, one can only imagine the misinformation that has been shared over the years.
+Some say she was 16 when she went missing from Orlando, Florida, in 1976, while another claims she was 17.
+Additionally, court documents reportedly state that the teen’s brother, Tommie Lee Andrews, told authorities that Mabel disappeared on Christmas Eve in 1974 when she was 14 years old.
+Her name is spelled “Mable.”
+With so much confusion about an age or missing person date, one can only imagine the misinformation shared over the years.

 Within the paperwork, it states that Mabel was last seen on December 24, 1974.
-According to Tommie Lee, Mabel left their home to make her way to a nearby park.
+According to Tommie Lee, Mabel left their home to visit a nearby park.
 However, the teen was never seen again.
 Their parents filed a missing person’s report and indicated that Mabel would never run away from home.
 The documents stated that after decades of Mabel Andrews being missing, her family believes “there exists a presumption that she is deceased.”

-Records from the Orlando Police Department state that Mabel’s non-identical twin Mary Catherine Andrews Brown told authorities that her sister would often run away who would “frequent the Green Parrot and was known to get into vehicles with men.”
+Records from the Orlando Police Department state that Mabel’s non-identical twin, Mary Catherine Andrews Brown, told authorities that her sister would often run away and “frequent the Green Parrot and was known to get into vehicles with men.”
 Additionally, the records show that Mabel was declared missing by her family on December 24, 1975, but police claim that they “recovered” the teen on January 16, 1976.
-The latter date is more popularly used by investigative agencies as her missing person date.
+Investigative agencies more popularly use the latter date as her missing person date.

-A news report gives differing information regarding Mabel Andrews, stating that she regularly walked to her grandmother’s house and that was exactly what she was doing when she vanished.
+A news report gives differing information regarding Mabel Andrews, stating that she regularly walked to her grandmother’s house, which was exactly what she was doing when she vanished.

 At the time of her disappearance, Mabel Andrews stood 5 feet 5 inches tall and weighed 115 pounds (height and weight are approximations).
 She had black/dark brown curly hair and brown eyes.
 Mabel has a slight deformity of a pinky toe wrapped over the top of an adjacent toe, but it’s unknown on which foot.
-Her dental records and fingerprints are not available, but her DNA (taken from family members) is reportedly on file.
-She was a student at Jones High School and her middle name is Louise.
-Mabel would be 61-years-old at the time of this publication.
+Her dental records and fingerprints are unavailable, but her DNA (taken from family members) is reportedly on file.
+She was a student at Jones High School, and her middle name is Louise.
+Mabel would be 61 years old at the time of this publication.